 Please hold Saturday, April 13 at 10 am for DNA Basics for Family History Researchers-Unlocking our Family History, a presentation by board certified genealogist J.H.
 Fonkert.
 More information is coming.

 Below are some resources for download from the"Grand Ideas for Grandparents" event grouped by child age.
 Each PDF includes ways to build relationships through conversation, activities at home, and experiences outside the home, as well as fun extras.
 Enjoy!

 The Book Club is intentionally choosing a diverse selection of books, including some classics.
-Please join us in the atrium/narthex of Shepherd of the Valley Church from 10:00 am until noon, on the first Tuesday of each month.
+Please join us in the atrium/narthex of Shepherd of the Valley Church from 10:00 am until 12:00 pm, on the first Tuesday of each month.
 Coffee and treats provided.

 Mark your calendar & join us for good food and fellowship!

 Friday, February 22, 11:45 am, Porter Creek Grill, 14201 Burngarten Dr, Burnsville.

 Monday, March 18, 11:45 am, Green Mill, 1940 Rahncliff Ct, Eagan

 Thursday, April 11, Breakfast 9:00 am, Taste of Scandinavia, 401 W 98th St, Bloomington (inside Festival Foods)

 Thursday, May 23, 11:45 am, Red Lobster, 1301 County Rd 42 W, Burnsville

 Contact Rachel Ferguson at RMFerguson@charter.net two days prior to the event so we have an accurate count for the restaurant.
 Invite a friend to come too!
 If you have questions, call me 651.463.1280 or email.